Medicaid and the Children’s Health Insurance Program (CHIP)

 If you live in one of the following States, you may be eligible for assistance paying your employer health plan premiums.
 The following list of States is current as of January 31, 2011.
 You should contact your State for further information on eligibility

-Blood Drives are scheduled this year for the following dates:
+Blood Drives for 2016 are scheduled on the following dates:

 All Blood Drives are held between the hours of 7:30 a.m. and 11:30 a.m. in the City Council Chambers located in the City Annex Building.